 For those charged with driving under the influence (DUI) or driving while intoxicated (DWI) in Virginia, fines, court costs, probation, loss of driving privileges, ignition interlock installation, and incarceration are just some of the legal penalties that may result from a conviction.
 Personal ramifications include hindered or lost employment and educational opportunities and the social stigma of a criminal record.
 To try and avoid or minimize the impact of an alcohol-related conviction, contact a Virginia DUI lawyer who possesses the skill and experience needed to help you fight your charge.

-Thomas Soldan has represented numerous individuals charged with DUI, DWI and other alcohol- and drug-related offenses in northern Virginia.
-Mr. Soldan’s experience and extensive training allow him to offer among strong defense services to his clients.
+We have represented numerous individuals charged with DUI, DWI, and other alcohol- and drug-related offenses in Northern Virginia.
+Our experience and extensive training allow us to offer strong defense services to his clients.
+En Español.

 Additionally, Virginia is unlike its neighboring jurisdictions of Maryland and DC in that marijuana has not been decriminalized.
 That means a person caught driving under the influence of pot may face additional charges for marijuana possession.
 Someone who is driving while under impaired from legal prescribed drugs may still face charges.

 Because of the Commonwealth’s implied consent laws, all driver’s are deemed to have consented to taking a breath or blood test if a police officer stops you on suspicion of drunk driving.
 However, if an officer asks you to take a preliminary breath test (PBT), you do have the right to refusal, though you will likely incur administrative penalties against your driver’s license.